 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by National Benefit Services, LLC for the District.
+The plan is administered by {a third party administrator/the District}.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
 The District does not make any discretionary or matching employer contributions to the plan.
-Only elective deferral employee contributions were made to the plan during 2015-16.
+Only elective deferral employees contributions were made to the plan during fiscal year 2017-18.

-NOTE 14: TERMINATION BENEFITS
+NOTE 15: TERMINATION BENEFITS